KitianMMD/SoftRobots.DesignOptimization/README.md

 - Outputs the results of each execution into uniquely named log files (processed_<param>.log), based on the input parameters.

-3.Modular Configuration:
+3. Modular Configuration:

 - Channel.from(param_sets): Creates a channel to supply parameters to the processFiles process.

 - Idempotent execution: Each simulation is independent, with no dependencies between processes.

-4.Benefits of the Design:
+4. Benefits of the Design:

 - Portability: By leveraging Singularity, the script ensures portability and compatibility across different operating systems in the cluster.